unazed/unazed.github.io/_posts/2019-1-22-4-python-one-lines.md

 ]
 ```

 Notice how I've increased my character count by nearly a factor of 5?
-It was due to the fact I had to implement the `_term` variable's initialization and the setting of it after `i == j`, although this is horrible to read, it is luckily the most general form of the for loop in this sense:
+It was due to the fact I had to implement the `_term` variable's initialization and the setting of it after `i == j`, although this is horrible to read, it is luckily the most general form of the for loop in this pattern:

 ```py
 [